 So that’s what we set out to build – the best managed WordPress hosting environment we could imagine, that would offer the right mix of flexibility and performance.
 We hope you like it.
 Decide for yourself by signing up for our free trial (no credit card required).

 Yes.
 By swapping out a WordPress installation function for our own proprietary replacement, we modify certain default WordPress settings to make it simpler and faster for you to set up your site on wpPERFORM.com.
 Our changes are targeted at modifying the default content that WordPress creates when it sets up a new site.
-Specifically, we:

 - Change the default category from Uncategorized to General;